On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Results

 \section{Results}

 In this section, we analyze the HJB equation for a characterization of the value function.
 We prohibit ourselves from making assumptions on the solution explicitly.
-Assumptions must be made for properties of primitives $\rho, u, F$ in our model (\ref{MODEL}), and, for example, assumption for the existence of the solution in (\ref{MODEL}) is not appropriate.
-The reason why we restrict ourselves is simple: in many situation, to ensure the existence of a solution of (\ref{MODEL}) is tremendously difficult.
+Assumptions must be made for properties of primitives $\rho, u, F$ in our model (\ref{MODEL}), and, for example, the assumption for the existence of the solution to (\ref{MODEL}) is not appropriate.
+The reason why we restrict ourselves is simple: in many cases, ensuring the existence of a solution to (\ref{MODEL}) is tremendously difficult.
 Hence, we prohibit ourselves from assuming the existence of a solution, even though under the existence assumption of the solution, the proofs of results become quite easy.